Diseases

 • Direct impact (a) on production

-The following data are not specific to S. aureus mastitis.
-Estimates of the actual costs associated with cases of clinical and subclinical mastitis vary widely, are limited in the literature, and are somewhat herd and pathogen specific.
-According to a recent comprehensive review on the economic effects of bovine mastitis and mastitis management (Halasa et al., 2007), the cost per case of clinical mastitis was estimated at €287 and €102 per case of subclinical mastitis.
-In a UK study, the estimated annual output losses, treatment costs, and costs of prevention for mastitis were £197.9 million, £79.8 million, and £9.3 million, respectively (Bennett et al., 1999).
+Costs associated with mastitis include current and future milk production losses, pharmaceuticals, discarded milk, veterinary services, labour, milk quality deficits, loss of premium price for good milk quality, penalty for poor milk quality, investment in mastitis management materials and infrastructure, diagnostic testing, and cattle replacement.
+Estimates of the costs associated with cases of clinical and subclinical mastitis vary widely, are limited in the literature, and are somewhat herd and pathogen specific.
+According to a recent review on the economic effects of bovine mastitis (Sandeberg et al., 2023) the cost per clinical and/or sub-clinical mastitis case in high income countries is between €63-€485.
+The average cost per case of clinical mastitis due to gram positive pathogens has been estimated as $134USD (Cha et al., 2011).
 These data underline the important economic impact of mastitis on the dairy industry, but when considering the costs of treating cases of mastitis, it must also be considered that treatment is not uniformly efficacious.

 Cost-benefit data to accompany efficacy trial data for vaccines, treatments, nutritional or management interventions.
+Lack of data on the cost of mastitis caused by different pathogens.

 • Indirect impact